-Julian Alps Slovenia Lazy Guide: How to relax in Northwestern Slovenia
+Julian Alps Slovenia Lazy Guide: How To Relax in Northwestern Slovenia?

 Julian Alps were the most beautiful mountains in the former Yugoslavia.
 When in 1991 and 1992 this country divided into smaller nations, the highest peak, Mount Triglav became a part of Slovenia.
 Triglav National Park is the absolute best area in this country!
 It is famous for hiking, trekking and mountain climbing but this post won’t be about it.
-We’ve created the complete opposite- Julian Alps Lazy Guide!
+I’ve written the complete opposite- Julian Alps Lazy Guide!

 General Travel Tips for Triglav National Park

 It is the easiest and the most convenient way to travel around Julian Alps and Slovenia in general.
 Public transport is possible as well but we are not here to get tired, right?

 The weather is really important when visiting Northwestern Slovenia!
 It is a mountainous area, so it may get really cloudy and rainy in there.
 We have been at Julian Alps on October and 50% of our stay was sunny.
 The other part was depressingly dark.